 We’ve included suggested timed lesson plans for a 50 minute and 100 minute session.

-If you run your session and share feedback before 15th December 2025, it will form part of a report that will be presented to global education ministers, AI experts, and tech companies at the UK AI in Education Summit.
+Sessions using the Workshop in a Box before 15th December 2025 could provide feedback that formed part of a report that will presented to global education ministers, AI experts, and tech companies at the DfE AI in Education Summit in January 2026.

 The Workshop can be delivered within the timetable, or as a separate session for a voluntary or invited group of students.